falafelrapper/MERN-book-search/README.md

 ## Welcome to the twenty first Challenge of the UCLA Bootcamp!

-In this challenge we were supposed to make a portfolio website, all completely built within React and Netlify.
-You should be able to view a homepage, an about me page, a portfolio page featuring all of my previous projects, a resume page, and a contact page.
+In this challenge we were supposed to take a code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+You should be able to use the website the same way as before, but now using the MERN stack flow.
 To start, we should follow our user story on what we want to solve:

 ## User Story